-- o Sharing communication and celebration between and amongst Traditional Owners - Mandate and effective Indigenous advocacy - o Inscription not prescription genuine co-governance at all scales - o Overarching and legitimised learn and leverage from existing structures - o All Traditional Owners have equal voice at the scales that are important to them - Traditional Owner rights are inherent, not permitted. - Incorporates lessons from Natural Resource Management (NRM) investment evaluation.
-Lessons from evaluating NRM investments in general and Reef investments in particular, including Australian National Audit Office (ANAO) audits of Reef Trust design and implementation, will be incorporated.
+- Aspirational.
+An aspirational vision for the M&E of the Partnership will be considered and incorporated where possible, including that the M&E Plan: - provides a foundation that allows a new benchmark for monitoring, evaluation and learning in the Reef/marine ecosystem - an opportunity to be progressive rather than meet minimum requirements - provides a scalable model for interdisciplinary monitoring in the Reef space - considers potential for post-funding M&E and embedding what has worked in Partnership M&E into other existing systems, e.g. the Paddock to Reef Integrated Monitoring Modelling and Reporting program (P2R), and the Reef 2050 Integrated Monitoring and Reporting Program (RIMReP). - Culturally appropriate.
+Traditional Owners are embedded in M&E, ensuring the planning, collection, analysis and use of M&E information is culturally appropriate.
+More specifically, the principles underpinning broader Traditional Owner aspirations for the Reef apply: - Empowerment enhance, not replace, fit-for-purpose Traditional Owner structures (rights-based) - The Traditional Owner way - o Sharing communication and celebration between and amongst Traditional Owners - Mandate and effective Indigenous advocacy - Inscription not prescription genuine co-governance at all scales - Overarching and legitimised learn and leverage from existing structures - All Traditional Owners have equal voice at the scales that are important to them - Traditional Owner rights are inherent, not permitted. - Incorporates lessons from Natural Resource Management (NRM) investment evaluation.
+Lessons from evaluating NRM investments in general and Reef investments in particular, including Australian National Audit Office (ANAO) audits of Reef Trust design and implementation, have and will continue to be incorporated.
 This includes providing information on the extent to which objectives and outcomes are on track to being achieved, rather than predominantly activity information. - Does not duplicate/is consistent with existing M&E systems.
-The M&E will complement existing monitoring systems for Reef health or Reef management effectiveness and feed into them where appropriate. - Is robust and reliable.
+The M&E complements existing monitoring systems for Reef health or Reef management effectiveness and feed into them where appropriate. - Is robust and reliable.
 Uses robust, fit-for-purpose methods, provides a clear rationale for the choice of data (qualitative and quantitative) used, and produces quality evidence. - A culture of M&E. Supports a culture of monitoring and evaluation being 'part of what we do' within the Partnership.